 The mandolin is another distinctive instrument in the bluegrass genre.
 After all, it was the instrument of choice of The Father of Bluegrass Music, Bill Monroe.

 The instrument has 8 strings, and the tuning is GDAE.
 This means that each string is doubled, is tuned the same, and is played with the same finger.
-While the instrument has 8 strings it feels more like you’re playing 4 string instead.
+While the instrument has 8 strings it feels more like you’re playing 4 strings instead.

 The mandolin provides much of the rhythm of bluegrass music but is also great for playing solos and adding flourishes through the use of tremolos as well.

 You may want to check out our list of the best mandolins for beginners if you want to learn more about this instrument.
 Additionally, our list of great mandolins under $1000 may also help you find the perfect instrument for you.

 The fiddle is another instrument that is a staple of bluegrass.
 While a fiddle is the exact same as a violin, the name changes based on how it is played.
 The fiddle has 4 strings and is tuned exactly the same as a mandolin at GDAE.
 The fiddle has been a common instrument in bluegrass but has also been common in precursors to the genre such as Irish and Scottish traditional music.